 |LOCATION:||Mountain View, CA, USA|

-The Google Bay View project consists of three unique shaped structures being constructed in Mountain View, California, part of the well-known Silicon Valley.
-The roof will capture water for reuse and hold solar panels that will create about four megawatts of power.
+The Google Bay View project consists of three unique shaped structures in Mountain View, California, part of the well-known Silicon Valley.
+The roof captures water for reuse and holds solar panels that create about four megawatts of power.

-The Google Bay View project uses a multitiered canopy system that resemble a series of tents.
-The canopies unique complex curved geometry has created many challenges during design and construction of the buildings.
+Google Bay View uses a multitiered canopy system that resemble a series of tents.
+The canopies’ unique complex curved geometry created many challenges during design and construction of the buildings.

 Building G1 is the largest of the three with the roof covering approximately 348,100 square feet (32,000 square meters) and at its highest point, the top of the central column is 130’-6” (approx. 40 meters) above the finished slab level.

 The G1 & G2 buildings contain no vertical bracing as the design “touches down” at the end of each line of ridge trusses – effectively forming a cross and a structure that braces itself.
 The entire roofs of these buildings are made up of a number of individual canopies which curve differently in two directions thus enabling water to be drained across the roof to specific catchment locations.